bestie/libnjkafka/README.md

 The included Docker Compose configuration, will run a Kafka Broker and Zookeeper.

-There must also be a topic with some messages to read. `make topic` create and populate a topic.
 ```
 docker-compose up --detach
-make topic docker-make
 ```

+There must also be a topic with some messages to read. `make topic` creates and populates a topic with tests messages.

 Artifacts will be written to your host's file system in the project's build directory.

 ### Build On macOS